The Stretch Factor of Hexagon-Delaunay Triangulations: Proof of (Technical) Lemma

-Finally, we define the {\em potential function} $P(x)$ to be $U(x) + L(x)$. {\em We note that $P(x(q))$ is exactly twice the distance in $T_{1n}$ from $p$ to $q$.
-Our goal is to compute an upper bound for function $P(x)$.
-We will do this by bounding its (average) growth rate.}
+Finally, we define the {\em potential function} $P(x)$ to be $U(x) + L(x)$.
+We note that $P({\tt x}(q))$ is exactly twice the distance in $T_{1n}$ from $p$ to $q$.
+The main goal of this paper is to compute an upper bound for function $P(x)$.
+We will do this by bounding its growth rate.